 As you can see, the manufacturing firm takes into account its work-in-process (WIP) inventory as well as the costs incurred during the current period to finish not only the units that were in the beginning WIP inventory, but also a portion of any production that was started but not finished during the month.
 Notice that the current manufacturing costs, or the additional costs incurred during the month, include direct materials, direct labor, and manufacturing overhead.
 Direct materials are calculated as

 All of these costs are carefully tracked and classified because the cost of manufacturing is a vital component of the schedule of cost of goods sold.
-To continue with the example, Koeller Manufacturing calculated that the cost of goods sold was $95,000, which is carried through to the Schedule of Cost of Goods Sold (Figure 2.9).
+To continue with the example, Koeller Manufacturing calculated that the cost of goods manufactured was $95,000, which is carried through to the Schedule of Cost of Goods Sold (Figure 2.9).

 Now when Koeller Manufacturing prepares its income statement, the simplified statement will appear as shown in Figure 2.10.